eucesarmoura/eucesarmoura/README.md

 ### Hi there 👋
 Great to see you here!
-My name is Cesar, and I'm a computer science student at the Federal University of Pernambuco.
+My name is Cesar, and I'm a** Computer Science** student at the Federal University of Pernambuco.

-I'm also studying Data Engineering at XP Education.
+I'm also studying **Data Engineering** at XP Education.
 I'm passionate about data and various programming languages, and this space is where I showcase my latest projects and share different types of knowledge.

 Here are some more details about me, but feel free to ask if you have any questions: